Analysis | How Germany’s Election Has Thrown Open the Merkel Succession Race

 4. What about the opposition?

-The Greens have gone mainstream under co-leaders Robert Habeck and Annalena Baerbock, although they have yet to decide which of them will be their chancellor candidate.
+The Greens, who have gone mainstream under co-leaders Robert Habeck and Annalena Baerbock, are due to announce which of them will be their chancellor candidate on April 19.
 They have never led a national government, but were coalition partners with the Social Democrats between 1998 and 2005, and have run the state of Baden-Wuerttemberg for almost a decade.
 They are likely to be kingmakers, either forming a majority with the CDU/CSU or leading a three-way tie-up with the SPD and either the Left party or the liberal Free Democrats.
 The SPD, for years the CDU’s main rival, has been hurt by coalitions with Merkel and could support the Greens if the parties do well.
 The SPD candidate, Finance Minister Olaf Scholz, would need his party to overtake the Greens and potentially secure backing from the Left to become chancellor.

 5. What have polls been showing?

-According to a March 31 Forsa poll for broadcaster RTL, support for Merkel’s bloc, which climbed as high as 40% in spring 2020, had fallen to just 27%.
-The Greens were in second place on 23%, the highest in more than a year, while the Social Democrats, the junior partners in Merkel’s government, were third on 15%.
-Soeder still had the highest rating after Merkel at 52 points, followed by Habeck on 47, Baerbock on 45 and Scholz on 44.
-Laschet scored just 37.
+According to an Insa poll for newspaper Bild published April 12, support for Merkel’s bloc, which climbed as high as 38.5% in spring 2020, was at 27.5%.
+The Greens were in second place on 20.5%, while the Social Democrats, the junior partners in Merkel’s government, were third on 17%.
+An April 12 Forsa poll for broadcaster RTL showed that 36% said they would back Soeder as chancellor.
+Habeck scored 11%, Baerbock and Scholz were each on 10% and Laschet just 3%.

 6. What are the challenges for the next government?